It all starts with a Lean-Agile Mindset.

 The fourth pillar is relentless improvement.
-With this pillar, the organization is guided to become a learning organization through continuous reflection and relentless improvement.
-A constant sense of competitive danger drives the learning organization to aggressively pursue improvement opportunities.
-Leaders and teams do the following systematically:
+This encourages the organization to become a learning enterprise through continuous reflection and persistent progress.
+A constant sense of competitive danger drives the company to aggressively pursue improvement opportunities.
+Leaders and teams do the following:

 - Optimize the whole, not the parts, of both the organization and the development process

 - Consider facts carefully, then act quickly

 - Apply Lean tools and techniques to determine the root cause of inefficiencies and apply effective countermeasures quickly